cloggo/tangd/README.md

 A full implementation of [tang](https://github.com/latchset/tang) server run on node.js

+* fully compatible with the old implementation by McCallum et Al.
 * keys are stored in sqlite database
 * low memory usage, required less than 30MB of memory
 * very high performance and scalable